mapbox/stylelint-processor-markdown/README.md

 Type: `String`, Default: `'css'`

-This specificies which language of code block will be linted.
-The default is <code>```css</code>.
+Specify the language for code blocks that will be sent through stylelint.

-If you would like to lint another syntax supported by stylelint, change this option (e.g. to `'scss'`) and make sure you [tell stylelint about your non-standard syntax](http://stylelint.io/user-guide/css-processors/).
+By default, this module looks for CSS blocks.
+If you would like to lint another syntax supported by stylelint, change this option to match the code blocks language (e.g. to `'scss'` for <code>```scss</code> blocks) and make sure you [tell stylelint about your non-standard syntax](http://stylelint.io/user-guide/css-processors/) when you run it.

-If you have one markdown file with code blocks of multiple syntaxes, just lint it a couple of times, once for each syntax. -->
+If you have one Markdown file with code blocks of multiple syntaxes, you'll need to lint it multiple times, once for each syntax.

-## Caveats

-- Only supports CSS at the moment (no non-standard syntax).
-- It does not take kindly to code blocks that are indented.
-Start your code blocks at column 1, as is usually the case, and everything will be fine.